Table of Contents

 Deployment for MacOS & Linux

-DeskDirector v5.0.0+ are not currently supported natively on MacOS and Linux.
-You can however still give users an experience similar to a the Desktop app via Chrome using the Install as application option for the Web client.
+DeskDirector v5.0.0+ is not currently supported natively on macOS and Linux.
+You can, however, still give users an experience similar to the Desktop app via Chrome using the Install as application option for the Web client.

 To do this: